Table of Content

 - Updated Force.com IDE to support Salesforce DX if you are not comfortable with CLI

 Salesforce DX can be enabled for any Salesforce instance and they are known as Developer Hub.
 One Developer Hub can have multiple Scratch Orgs.
 Scratch Orgs are temporary Salesforce org which can be created quickly and metadata can be deployed from SCM.
 These kind of Orgs can be used by developers to perform quick proof of concept or build and test packages.
-Once package is build and saved back on SCM, scratch org can be destroyed easily.
+Once the package is built and saved back on SCM, scratch org can be destroyed easily.

 If we already have developer orgs or sandboxes, why do we need scratch orgs ?

-Because of compliance of most of clients, we cannot move their code to developer org to perform some POC or package development, so developer org is out of questions anyway.
+Because of compliance of most of the clients, we cannot move their code to developer org to perform some POC or package development, so developer org is out of questions anyway.

 Setting up Salesforce DX